1959 Alberta general election: Change in voting system

 The 1955 election had produced a large opposition in the Legislature (large by Alberta standards anyway).
 Besides Liberals, Conservatives and CCF-ers electing MLAs in proportion to their numbers in the cities, the government had lost a few members in rural constituencies due to IRV, when they had received the largest portion of the vote in the constituency in the First Count (but not a majority) but were not elected to the seat due to another candidate receiving many vote transfers and eventually accumulating a majority of the vote themselves.
 The cancellation of IRV system in the rural districts was meant to prevent this in the future.
 The cancellation of STV in the cities gave the government a windfall of seats as well.
 SC candidates captured all the seats in Edmonton and all but one in Calgary although getting only 48 percent of the Edmonton city vote and only 54 percent of the Calgary vote.

-Simultaneous with cancellation of STV/AV, the government increased the number of MLAs by creating new districts, the most since 1909, mostly in Calgary and Edmonton (two districts).
-One or more multi-member district had been used in each election since 1909, but in 1956 it was decided to start to use only single-member districts.
-This, in conjunction with the increase in the number of members, allowed drastic re-drawing of district boundaries, allowing the government to suit itself.
+Electoral redistribution

+An Act was passed in 1957 that provided for the increase in the number of MLAs from 61 to 65, upon the next election.
+The following changes were made:

+Prior to this election, one or more multi-member districts had been used in each Alberta election since 1909.

+Alongside the change to FPTP, this increase necessitated the creation of 15 new districts, the most since 1913.
 The change was met by some harsh criticism at the time.
 The government was accused of changing the rules to help itself and for failing to consult the public, but it did not hurt the government's popularity at the polls.

-Electoral System

-Alberta's MLAs were elected through First-past-the-post voting in single-member districts.